googlegenomics/gcp-variant-transforms/docs/sharding.md

    * All variants of `chr1`, `chr2`, and `chr3` with start position `>= 100M`
    * All variants of other chromosomes.

-Using the `residual` partition you can make sure your output tables will include *all* input variants.
-However, if in your analysis you don't need the residual variants, you can simply remove the last partition from your config file.
-In the case of previous example, you will have only 2 tables as output and variants that did not match to those two partitions will be dropped from the final output.
+Using the `residual` shard you can make sure your output tables will include *all* input variants.
+However, if in your analysis you don't need the residual variants, you can simply remove the last shard from your config file.
+In the case of previous example, you will have only 2 tables as output and variants that did not match to those two shards will be dropped from the final output.

 This feature can be used more broadly for filtering out unwanted variants from the output tables.
 Filtering reduces the cost of running Variant Transforms